tw4449-s-MAS-Submods/tw4449-Custom-Room-Selection-Pack-Main-Repository/README.md

 # Location Selector
-This submod adds various rooms to spend time in with Monika
+This submod adds various custom rooms by tw4449 where you can spend time with Monika.

 #### Hi!
 First of all: thank you for wanting to use my work!
 It means a lot that I can do something to make people’s time with their Monika that much better.